open-aviation/tangram/docs/plugins/examples/sensors.md

 # Map data receivers

+!!! danger "Legacy Frontend"
+    This example describes the plugin system for the legacy v0.1 frontend, which is configured via `.env` and `web_legacy/vite.config.js`.
+The following guide is scheduled for an update.

 ## Statement of need

 Mode S data is provided by the `jet1090` process, which decodes the data from aggregated various sources, such as software-defined radio devices or network streams.
 Each source of data corresponds to a different receiver, hence a different location.